 What is an MBA in Business Analytics?

-An MBA in Business Analytics is a specialized master’s degree that’s similar to an MBA, but focuses on data-based decision making and the evaluation of business models.
-At the top MBA Business Analytics programs, students learn how to apply statistical modeling, machine learning, predictive analytics, optimization techniques, and other business intelligence methods.
+An MBA in Business Analytics is a specialized master's degree that's similar to an MBA, but focuses on data-based decision making and the evaluation of business models.
+At the top MBA Programs in Business Analytics, students learn how to apply statistical modeling, machine learning, predictive analytics, optimization techniques, and other business intelligence methods.
 These skills can be used to make better strategic decisions, optimize processes and resource allocation decisions, and gauge the health of a business.

 An MBA in Business Analytics is the combination of business management and analytics.
 It offers students a holistic understanding of business problems and methods to tackle them.
 Students gain knowledge of statistical analysis, predictive analysis, information technology, and other skills to help them get a job as an business analyst, data analyst, data engineer, predictive modeler and the like.